 If you are in the Houston, TX area and are needing a root canal, or any other form of endodontic procedure, look no further than Dr. Jasmine and her team at Best Dental.
-Dr. Jasmine and her team at Best Dental are proud to serve the Houston, TX area with affordable root canal treatment.
+Dr. Jasmine and her team at Best Dental are proud to serve the Houston, TX area with affordable root canal therapy.

 The dreaded root canal!
 Also known as Endodontic therapy, it is a dental procedure that removes infected tissue within the tooth structure.
 Root Canal therapy also provides protection from future tooth invasion of microbial particles.

 Below are some common questions our patients ask us about root canal therapy.
 Feel free to call our office or schedule online in you have any further concerns.